phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 606554
+#Total Number of Tweets: 1280770
-#Number of Clinton Tweets: 458033
+#Number of Trump Tweets: 607116
-#Number of Rubio Tweets: 176771
+#Number of Clinton Tweets: 458326
-#Number of Sanders Tweets: 170480
+#Number of Rubio Tweets: 176934
-#Number of Carson Tweets: 95986
+#Number of Sanders Tweets: 170653
-#Number of Bush Tweets: 62880
+#Number of Carson Tweets: 96060
-#Total Number of Tweets:
+#Number of Bush Tweets: 62970
 ---